 The Student Horse Barn

 The student horse barn houses students’ personal horses brought to use in equine courses such as the intermediate riding class.
 Although these classes don’t require bringing a personal horse, having housing at the Student Horse Barn gives students the opportunity to do so (with instructor approval).
 Students pay board for a stall with a corral and are allowed access to the rest of the Equine Center amenities.

 The horse pastures are available for mares in foal, growing foals and enterprise horses at the beginning of their training.
 The Thoroughbred mares are kept on irrigated pasture year-round, whereas dry-land pasture supports most of the weanlings, yearlings, two-year-olds and Quarter Horse broodmares.
 The Equine Center has access to 150 acres of pasture.

 The Equine Center has two sand arenas used for daily training and events.
 One, the Hadley Arena, is rectangular and measures 125 feet by 250 feet.
 The other arena is circular with a 150 foot diameter, solid sides and deep footing.
 Both are used in classes and for enterprises, as well as boarders and the riding teams.
 Round pens stand adjacent to the Hadley Arena for turnout and groundwork.

-The mare barn, working horse barn, 500-ton hay barn, and outside pipe corrals are the other structures available for use at the Equine Center.
+The mare barn, working horse barn, teasing pen, new tack rooms, wash racks, tie rails, 500-ton hay barn, and outside pipe corrals are the other structures available for use at the Equine Center.